AusDTO/gov-au-content-guide/_entries/2016-05-04-abbreviations-and-acronyms.md

 Abbreviate kilograms, kilojoules, kilometres, kilowatts when using numbers eg 6 kg, 6 kJ, 6 km/h (not 6 kph), 6 kW.

-Do not use punctuation for eg, ie and etc
+Do not use punctuation for eg, ie and etc.

 But when starting a sentence use ‘For example … ’ and ‘That is …’